Ashraam/laravel-simple-cart/README.md

 // Clears the cart from its items and modifiers Cart::clear();

-// Returns the sum of all items without vat (item's modifiers will be included) Cart::subtotalWithoutVat();
+// Returns the sum of all items without vat Cart::subtotalWithoutVat();

 // Returns the sum of all items with vat